SH-ZH/Lights-Out/README.md

 ## Getting Started

-Extract lights-out.tar from lights-out.tar.gz.
-Then extract the files from lights-out.tar.
-As this is a bare repository, run "git clone lights-out [folder name]", where the folder name can be anything of choice.
-After entering the app directory, run "npm install" to install the modules used by the app.
+While in the app directory, run "npm install" to install the modules used by the app.

 ## To Run App